ATOMS AND QUANTA - 2022/3

 Thus, the summative assessment for this module consists of:

-A laboratory diary mark (continuous assessment)
+A laboratory diary mark on selected experiments (continuous assessment)

 Formative assessment and feedback